 A hiatal hernia can be diagnosed with a specialized X-ray (called a barium swallow) that allows a doctor to see the esophagus, or with a diagnostic procedure called upper endoscopy.

 Most people do not experience any symptoms of their hiatal hernia so no treatment is necessary.
 However, for patients with symptoms such as heartburn, non-cardiac chest pain, hoarseness, and regurgitation, there are various treatment options ranging from acid blocking medications to surgery.

 Patients with lifestyle-limiting reflux symptoms, patients who have become non-responsive to acid blocking medications, and patients with suspected incarceration or strangulation of the stomach should undergo surgery.

 What is an inguinal hernia?

-An inguinal hernia is a condition in which part of your intestine, other organs, or belly fat pokes through an opening or weak spot in the muscles in your groin.
-Anyone can get an inguinal hernia—from infants to adults.
-But it is much more common in men than in women.
+An inguinal hernia is a condition where intra-abdominal structures can protrude through a weak spot in the muscles in your groin.
+Anyone can get an inguinal hernia but is generally more common in men than in women.